OkCupid: 2017 switch to using real names from pseudonyms

 In December 2017, OkCupid rolled out a change that would require users to provide their real first name in place of a pseudonym as was previously encouraged.
 Although the company explained this badly, and quickly had to explain that a full name wasn't needed, and that nicknames or initials would be acceptable, the announcement was received with widespread criticism and condemnation for potentially raising the risk of harassment of individuals, especially women and minorities, to doxing.
 It was pointed out that, unlike other dating sites that encourage the use of first names, OkCupid "encourages long profiles full of intimate details, including candid answers to questions about sex and politics", making connecting that information with a real name more problematic to users.

 Profile censorship

 In 2017 OkCupid reported on Twitter that they had removed Christopher Cantwell's user profile for being a white supremacist after a woman reported receiving a message from him.
 This raised questions from some users who wondered about the ease with which the company could eliminate users from its platform.

 User photos for data mining

-Clarifai, an A.I. start-up, built a face database with images from OkCupid, due to common founders in both companies.
+In 2014, OkCupid shared without user consent images of users with Clarifai, a start-up specializing in computer vision, to built a face database, due to common founders in both companies.
+OkCupid settled claims with the Federal Trade Commission in March 2026 over the issue.